Chapter 2 - Addition of multiplications

 Combinations, but using multiplication and power

 A linear combination is a mix of additions and multiplications, or more precisely it is an addition of multiplications.
-One of the most desirable features of some linear combinations is that they can be reversible.
+One of the most desirable feature of some linear combinations is that they can be reversible.

 Interestingly, we can combine numbers in other ways, and still get that nice reversibility.
 For example we can define a combination based on a multiplication of powers (instead of addition of multiplications), and what we get is the rather powerful Gödel numbering.
-Gödel numbering were created by Gödel to show that a list of numbers can be compressed into a single number.
+Gödel numbering was created by Gödel to show that a list of numbers can be compressed into a single number.
 And that the process can be reversed.

 The main idea is to start with a list of numbers, say 1, 2 and 3, and use powers of prime numbers to combine them: 21 * 32 * 53 → n